junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel takes a step back, watching the Cage closely.

-Light that is a million times brighter than Castiel's when he entered Jimmy's body or the one that burned Lilith bursts out from the central of the blood sigil, beaming straight upward, tearing the dark space open, locking into the bottom of the Cage.
-It glows brighter and brighter as if a drill trying to punch through the barrier of the Cage.
+Light that is a million times brighter than Castiel's when he entered Jimmy's body or the one that burned Lilith bursts out from the center of the blood sigil, beaming straight upward, tearing the dark space open, locking into the bottom of the Cage.
+It glows brighter and brighter as if a drill is trying to punch through the barrier of the Cage.

 Until eventually, the brightest light that is like a supernova explosion blasts from the Cage.